What is a Day Collar, Why Might You Wear One, and Where Can You Get One?

 How to Vet a Dom: 5 Ways

 The kink community is not a utopia.
 It consists of people.
 Some of those people will be wonderful, others will be awful, and most will be somewhere between those two extremes.
 Submitting to someone, sexually or in a kink scene, is vulnerable and requires a lot of trust.
-That’s why vetting is essential; it allows you to understand who someone really is before you get too invested.
+That’s why vetting is essential; it allows you to understand who someone really is before you get too invested in a romantic, sexual, or BDSM relationship.

 If you’re meeting someone in person for the first time (say, if you’ve met them online) then always have your first meeting in a public place like a bar, restaurant, or coffee shop.
 Even if you’ve met at an event such as a BDSM munch or rope bondage workshop, having a date in a public place the first time you meet one-to-one is a good idea.